 When you look at it, reading could be the work-related skill that you use most often!
 It's also a skill that most of us take for granted by the time we reach the age of 12.
 After all, it seems that if we can read and comprehend textbooks, then, surely, we must be good readers?

 Maybe not.
 And, given the time that reading consumes in our daily lives, it may be a skill that we can, and should, improve.

 But what does becoming a better reader involve?
 It means getting faster and more efficient at reading, while still understanding what you're reading.
-In this article, we'll look at how you can do this, and how you can unlearn poor reading habits.
+In this article and in the video, below, we'll look at how you can do this, and how you can unlearn poor reading habits.

 How We Read

 Although you spend a good part of your day reading, have you ever thought about how you read?
 How do your eyes make sense of the shapes of the letters, and then put those letters together to form a sentence that you can understand?

 When you actually think about it, reading is quite a complex skill.
 Previously, scientists believed that when you read, both of your eyes focused on a particular letter in a word.
 Recent research shows this isn't the case.